 Giants Ridge was one of the first ski resorts in Minnesota to offer fat tire biking to winter sports adventure seekers.
-We’re taking Minnesota fat tire biking to a whole new level in winter 2019, via our high-speed chairlift!
+Fat tire bikers have the option to ride on over 60 kilometers of our nordic trail system or experience our newest adventure, downhill fat biking.
+We’re taking Minnesota fat tire biking to a whole new level in winter 2020, via our high-speed chairlift!

 Set on the edge of the towering Superior National Forest, winter fat tire biking at Giants Ridge traverses some of the most incredible winter trail terrain in Minnesota.

 Fat biking enthusiasts can ride select gravity-fed trails from the top of the Giants Ridge mountain – including: Tadpole,

 Leapfrog and Kitty Cat.
 For trail status, check our snow report updated daily.

 For trail status and conditions, check the Giants Ridge Snow Report updated daily.

 Fat Bike Nordic Trail Pass (no lift access – xc trails only): $17